DanFNKD/playfootball/README.md

 CodeAnywhere and GitPod were used as the IDE's for this project.
 Regular commits and pushes to GitHub were made for version control and to track development.

-The live version of the project was deployed to GitHub pages.
+The live version of the project was deployed to GitHub Pages.

 Deployment process: